LimBo90/uart-bootloader-for-stmf32/README.md

 ### States:-
 This bootloader has 3 states
-  *Waiting:- In this state the bootloader is waiting to recieve the first line of the application's HEX file which would be written to FLASH.
+  * __Waiting__:- In this state the bootloader is waiting to recieve the first line of the application's HEX file which would be written to FLASH.
-  *Writing:- In this state the bootloader is in the middle of recieving the HEX file of the application *Finished:- The bootloader finished execution and ready to jump to application
+  * __Writing__:- In this state the bootloader is in the middle of recieving the HEX file of the application
+  * __Finished__:- The bootloader finished execution and ready to jump to application